Unbounded Proof Using EBMC

 ebmc ring_buffer.sv --top ring_buffer --k-induction

 Note that we added the --k-induction switch to enable the k-induction engine in EBMC.
 No bound is given, which means that EBMC will use 1-induction.
-The k-induction engine first checks the base case.
-If the base case fails, the counterexample is reported to the user.

 If the base case holds, then the tool checks the step case.
 There can be three possible outcomes when the k-induction engine is used.